Performance Analysis of a Cooperative Wireless Network with Adaptive Relays: Model description and notation

 Note that the success probability $\PsRoneDRoneRtwo$ (resp. $\PsRtwoDRoneRtwo$) refers to the case where a submitted packet from relay $R_{1}$ (resp. $R_{2}$) is successfully decoded by node $D$, and includes both the case where only a packet from $R_{1}$ (resp. $R_{2}$) is decoded, both the case where both relays have successful transmissions (i.e. MPR case).
+To simplify the presentation we define the following two variables